SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/screen/edit-quote-dialog.md

 ## Attachments tab

 Here you can select one or more attachments to append to the quote.
-The attachments displayed here are predefined in SuperOffice Settings and maintenance.
+The attachments displayed here are predefined in Settings and maintenance.

 The bottom section of the dialog